ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 The VAE has less in common with classical (sparse or denoising) autoencoders, which both require the use of the computationally expensive Markov Chain Monte Carlo.

 The contributions of the VAE include:
-- using variational inference to approximate
+- using variational inference to approximate the latent space $P(z)$
-- compression / regularization of the latent space using a KLD between our learnt latent space and a prior $P(z) = \mathbf{N} (0, 1)$
+- compression / regularization of the latent space using a Kullback-Leibler Divergence between our learnt latent space and a prior $P(z) = \mathbf{N} (0, 1)$
 - stochastic encoding of a sample $x$ into the latent space $z$ and into a reconstruction $x'$

-## What makes the VAE a good choice?
+## Why use a Variational Autoencoder?

 A major benefit of generative modelling is the ability to generate new samples $x'$.
 Yet our agent never uses $x'$ (the data it generates, whether a reconstruction or a new sample).

-The role of the VAE in our agent is to provide a compressed representation $z$ by learning to encode and decode a latent space.
+**The role of the VAE in our agent is to provide a compressed representation $z$ by learning to encode and decode a latent space**.
 This lower dimensional latent space is easier for our memory and controller to work with.

 What qualities do we want in our latent space?  **One is meaningful grouping**.
 This requirement is a challenge in traditional autoencoders, which tend to learn spread out latent spaces.

 Meaningful grouping means that similar observations exist in the same part of the latent space, with samples that are close together in the latent space producing similar images when decoded.
 This grouping means that even observations that the agent hadn't seen before could be responded to the same way.

 **Meaningful grouping allows interpolation**.
 Encoding similar observations close together makes the space between observed data meaningful.

 So how do we get meaningful encoding?
-The intuition behind autoencoders is to constrain the size of the latent space ($32$ variables for the World Models VAE).
-The VAE takes this one step further by imposing a Kullback-Leibler Divergence on the latent space - we will see more on this in Section !.
+The intuition behind autoencoders is to constrain the size of the latent space ($32$ variables for our agent's VAE).
+The VAE takes this one step further by imposing a Kullback-Leibler Divergence on the latent space - we will expand on this more below.

 ## VAE structure

 The VAE is formed of three components - an encoder, a latent space and a decoder.

 As the raw data is an image, the VAE makes use of convolution and deconvolution layers.  *If you need a quick refresher on convolution, see Appendix Three.*